dylan-fox/AROA/README.md

 2. Open Unity and the Spatial Awareness scene.
 3. Build and deploy to a HoloLens 2 device.

+Note that the Mesh Coloration settings ("first band" distance and "band width" distance) can be adjusted on the Green Luminance material to allow coloration at further distances.

 ## Using the App